setms/book/docs/requirements/digest/specification.md

 Keep business rules separate from requirements, since their scope is wider.
 This allows reuse across products.
 Document the origin and expected frequency of change for each business rule.
-The business should own business rules, rather than the IT department.
+The business should own business rules, rather than the software development organization.

 ## Specification documents